 How do these external decision services are defined?
 Using a special new table of the type “DecisionService“:

-The first column specifies service names exactly as they used in the previous table.
-The column “Service Type” tells OpenRules that these services are actually REST web services, and the third column provides their endpoints – URL automatically generated during one-click deployment of these as AWS Lambda functions.
+The first column specifies service names exactly as they are used in the previous table.
+The column “Service Type” tells OpenRules that these services are actually REST web services, and the third column provides their endpoint URLs automatically generated during the one-click deployment of these as AWS Lambda functions.

-The table “DecisionService” include have the 4th (optional) column “Business Objects”
+The table “DecisionService” include the 4th (optional) column “Business Objects”

 Along with REST web services, we support other types of services.
 For example, you may get essentially faster execution by taking advantage of the fact that your services are deployed as AWS Lambdas by using their ARN addresses as endpoints:

 If your decision services are deployed as AWS Lambda functions you even don’t have to provide the complete ARN addresses, and can simply write their names as in the following table:

 OpenRules will automatically expand the name like “BureauStrategy” to “arn:aws:lambda:us-east-1:395608014566:function:BureauStrategy”.

 Another supported type of service is regular Java classes automatically generated by OpenRules from decision models:

 You also may invoke any static Java method, e.g. use Service Type “JavaMethod” and Service Endpoint “loan.origination.EmailService:send” to send an automatically generated email to the Applicant.

 When you click on “explorer.bat”, it will show the live diagram of this decision model: